MiguelJRM95/Vanilla-SPA/README.md

 # Vanilla-SPA

-### I just user webpack with a couple of plugins and loader for HTML and CSS
+### I just use webpack with a couple of plugins and loader for HTML and CSS